Introduction

 Many homebound families struggle to handle routine home and car maintenance chores.
 They cannot leave home due to the risk of infection or inability to find care coverage.
 Mowing grass, raking leaves, running errands, etc., require the caregiver to be away from the one needing care.

 However, many are willing to pay a small sum to complete the work.
 Often, teens, college students, and others struggling to make ends meet are willing to do odd jobs for extra money if they know who needs help.
 Create a job bank coordinator role that can match job needs to resources.
-When advocates discover a caregiver needs the grass mowed, call a mower on the list and arrange to meet that need.
+When a church member discovers someone who needs the grass mowed, call a mower on the list and arrange to meet that need.
 For those who cannot pay, a designated collection may occur to support them.

 Communion